brussj/OLD_motCor/pipelines/restingState_preprocessing.md

  ![afniAntsMotionCorrRaw](https://github.com/brussj/nimg_core/blob/master/pipelines/AFNI_ANTs_motParams_Raw.png)

- * At first glance, everything looks wrong with ANTs.
+ * At first glance, everything looks wrong with antsMotionCorr.
    * AFNi uses mm for translations, degrees for rotations, under the assumption that near the edge of the brain that 1 deg ~= 1mm.
 ANTs appears to use radians.
   * Quickly converted between from radians to degrees via:
 ```